The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 The fight-or-flight response underlying the panic response happens mostly unconsciously.

-We add fear to the fear response.
+You add fear to the fear response.

-We are responding to unconscious responses with conscious fear.
+You are responding to unconscious responses with conscious fear.

 Let the heavy beating of the heart be what it is instead of interpreting it as a heart attack.